-Points Distribution/Review Criteria
+Points Distribution/Scoring Criteria

 Sections Max.
 Score III.
 Priority Points The applicant could possibly qualify for up to 8 Priority Points.
 See the Possible Priority Points section of the 21st CCLC Application Guidance for information on how priority points are determined and verified by ADE 8 IV.
-Program Need (1-4) The applicant clearly describes the entire student population's academic status The applicant clearly cites factors that place students at risk of educational failure 15 The applicant clearly describes the academic need for at-risk students, AND the program needs align with the Site's Continuous Needs Assessment and School Goals V. Program Design and Implementation (1-19) The applicant clearly describes strategies to identify, recruit and retain targeted students in the program ensuring that educational equity and access is included The intervention and academic enrichment activities are evidence-based, realistic, and tailored to address the specific needs of program participants 40 The applicant clearly describes strategies to recruit and retain adult family members to participate in supporting their child's education There is a place plan for callaboration between day and offercable and programs.
-19 There is a clear plan for collaboration between day and afterschool programs The applicant has a plan for a safe and healthy learning environment VI.
-Adequacy of Resources (1-5) The applicant clearly describes how funds will supplement and not supplant existing resources The applicant clearly explains the fiscal holder's capacity to manage fiscal resources 15 The applicant provides a clear plan addressing: professional development for staff, capacity to hire and manage staff and volunteers; and evidence of Principal's commitment to support all grant objectives 10
+Program Need (1-4) The applicant clearly describes the entire student population's academic status The applicant clearly cites factors that place students at risk of educational failure 15 The applicant clearly describes the academic need for at-risk students, AND the program needs align with the Site's Continuous Needs Assessment and School Goals V. Program Design and Implementation (1-19) The applicant clearly describes strategies to identify, recruit and retain targeted students in the program ensuring that educational equity and access is included The intervention and academic enrichment activities are evidence-based, realistic, and tailored to address the specific needs of program participants The applicant clearly describes strategies to recruit and retain adult family members to participate in supporting their child's education There is a clear plan for collaboration between day and afterschool programs 19 The applicant has a plan for a safe and healthy learning environment VI.
+Adequacy of Resources (1-5) The applicant clearly describes how funds will supplement and not supplant existing resources The applicant clearly explains the fiscal holder's capacity to manage fiscal resources 15 The applicant provides a clear plan addressing: professional development for staff, capacity to hire and manage staff and volunteers; and evidence of Principal's commitment to support all grant objectives VII.
+Program Objectives and Activities (1-6) The applicant includes SMART objectives that support program need 19 The applicant clearly describes activities that are likely to result in achievement VIII.
+Evaluation (1-6) The applicant clearly describes a comprehensive evaluation plan that will monitor progress towards meeting the program objectives The evaluation process is designed to drive decisions and effective approaches that will 12 likely impact student success There is a clear plan to disseminate and share data to all stakeholders IX.
+Sustainability (1-3) The applicant identifies how partners were involved in the development of the application and how each partner will contribute to meet the program's needs The applicant clearly describes how 21st CCLC activities will coordinate with other funding streams and public resources 12 The applicant clearly articulates plans to continue critical components of 21st CCLC services beyond the scope of the grant Total Score 100